Drew University: Campus

+In popular culture

+In films, the Drew University campus appears in So Fine (1981), Deconstructing Harry (1997), The Family Stone (2005), Spinning into Butter (2008), The Incredible Hulk (2008), and Insidious: The Red Door (2023).

+In television, Drew University features prominently in Season 1, Episode 5 of The Sopranos, "College", which initially aired on February 7, 1999.
+In the episode, Drew's Mead Hall appears, substituting for Bates College, Colby College, and Bowdoin College.
+In an episode of the NBC series "Friday Night Lights" that aired on November 19, 2008, several Drew campus locations appear, including Asbury Hall and S.W.
+Bowne Hall.

 Academics

+Undergraduate admissions

+In 2024, Drew University accepted 72.7% of applicants, with those admitted having an average 3.1 GPA.
+Drew is a test-optional school and those submitting test scores had an average 1230 SAT score (32% submitting scores) or average 27 ACT score (4% submitting scores).

+Rankings

+For 2024, U.S. News & World Report ranked Drew University tied for 83rd out of 211 National Liberal Arts Colleges and tied for 8th in Top Performers on Social Mobility.
+In 2024, Washington Monthly ranked Drew 57th among 194 U.S. liberal arts colleges based on its contribution to the public good, as measured by social mobility, research, and promoting public service.

 Accreditation and affiliations

-Drew University is accredited by the Commission on Higher Education of the Middle States Association of Colleges and Schools with approval granted to offer undergraduate and graduate degree programs and professional or post-graduate certificates.
-Drew was first accredited in 1932 and its accreditation was reaffirmed after a recent review concluded in 2016.
-Since 1938, the theological seminary at Drew has been accredited by the Commission on Accrediting of the Association of Theological Schools in the United States and Canada.
+Drew University is accredited by the Middle States Commission on Higher Education.
+It was first accredited in 1932.
+Since 1938, the theological seminary at Drew has been accredited by the Association of Theological Schools in the United States and Canada.
 Drew's MAT program is accredited by the Council for Accreditation of Educator Preparation.

-All of the university's programs are approved and accredited by the General Board of Higher Education and Ministry and the University Senate of the United Methodist Church.
+All the university's programs are approved and accredited by the General Board of Higher Education and Ministry and the University Senate of the United Methodist Church.
 Drew is one of 119 institutions that are members of the National Association of Schools and Colleges of The United Methodist Church (NASCUMC).
-Drew is also a member of the American Council on Education, Council of Graduate Schools, Association of American Colleges and Universities, and the Council for Advancement and Support of Education.

 Undergraduate programs

-Drew University offers programs leading to the traditional undergraduate degree of Bachelor of Arts (BA) and Bachelor of Science (BS) through its College of Liberal Arts.
+Drew University offers programs leading to the traditional undergraduate degree of Bachelor of Arts and Bachelor of Science through its College of Liberal Arts.
 Traditional core liberal arts courses are required of Drew students within a general education curriculum that allows them to shape an individual academic program.
 Drew's programs emphasize depth, independent research, experiential learning, and collaborative teaming.
 A declared minor is required in the general education program, and students choose from structured disciplinary and interdisciplinary offerings, or may design a minor course of study, subject to faculty approval.
 The university provides undergraduate major concentrations in 50 academic areas and an additional 20 minor concentrations.
 The Princeton Review has consistently ranked Drew as having a top 20 theatre program in the United States since 2011.
 Its most popular undergraduate majors, based on 2021 graduates, were: